axolotl-ai-cloud/axolotl/docs/cli.md

 ### Passing multiple variables via the environment

-Sometime it is necessary to pass a list of options, for example the following configurations are all equivelant:
+Sometime it is necessary to pass a list of options, for example, the following configurations are all equivalent:

 ```shell
 DATASETS="/data/GPTeacher/Instruct,gpteacher /data/GPTeacher/Roleplay,gpteacher"